 - Customize the ingredients: Feel free to swap the shrimp and scallops with chicken or pork.

-- No Chinkiang vinegar: No problem—use balsamic vinegar or rice vinegar with splash of soy sauce for a similar rich depth.
+- No Chinkiang vinegar: No problem—use balsamic vinegar or rice vinegar with a splash of soy sauce for a similar rich depth.

 - The secret to that signature kick: White pepper adds the classic heat—bold yet balanced, without overpowering the other flavors.